 The garden itself was created by Ogawa Jihei (1860-1933), a famous seventh-generation gardener in a prominent gardening family.

 Yamagata was a pivotal figure in the Meiji Restoration, which brought the 264-year-long reign of the shogunate regime to an end, replaced with a new government with the emperor at its head.
 Yamagata had originally opposed opening Japan up to foreign trade.
 However, realizing that Japan could not stand up to Western military might, he set about modernizing the Japanese army as Prime Minister.

 One of the three buildings in this garden is a Western-style red brick structure which now serves as a museum.
 The second floor is still laid out with the original furnishings and lavish artworks.

 Here, Yamagata met secretly with ministers in the lead up to the 1903 Russo-Japanese War.

-Matcha tea and Japanese sweets may be had at the main Japanese house, overlooking the gardens.
+You can try matcha tea and Japanese sweets at the main Japanese house, overlooking the gardens.

-Murin-an is well-placed to make visits to Nanzenji Temple, Heian Jingu Shrine and the numerous museums in the Okazaki district.
-Plan to spend an hour there as part of a leisurely half day in the area.
+Murinan Garden is well-placed to make visits to Nanzenji Temple, Heian-jingu Shrine and the numerous museums in the Okazaki district.
+Plan to spend a leisurely half day in the area.